asmuth/clip/fnordmetric-doc/src/enterprise_index.md

 FnordMetric Enterprise is a key-value store (much like redis or memcached) where each key holds a "metric".
-There are different metric types like sum, mean, min/max, 90th percentile, etcetra.
+There are different metric types like sum, mean, min/max, 90th percentile, etcetera.
 You continuously add data to these keys/metrics which is aggregated and periodically persisted.

 ### Installation